LAS4005 : Language Endangerment and Revitalisation in Latin America

 Assessment Rationale And Relationship

-The assessed mid-semester written exercise in class provides opportunity for students to engage critically with the course material and to study other literature on the subject, apart from getting early feedback.
-It also gives them the chance to demonstrate understanding of sociolinguistic and social science concepts and the ability to structure an argument in writing and prepare for the final essay.
+The assessed mid-semester written in class test allows students to engage with the course material, explore the literature on the subject, and apply theoretical concepts to a practical case study, apart from getting early feedback.
+It also gives them the chance to demonstrate an understanding of sociolinguistic and social science concepts and the ability to structure an argument in writing to prepare for the final essay.

 Reading Lists